SixArmDonkey/aerodrome-for-jet/README.md

 product.sendPutArchiveSku( "YOUR merchant sku", false );
 ```

 ### 6: Get Product Prices

+At Jet, the price the retailer sets is not the same as the price the customer
+pays.
+The price set for a SKU will be the price the retailer gets paid for
+selling the products.
+However, the price that is set will influence how
+competitive your product offer matches up compared to other product offers
+for the same SKU.

 You can retrieve just pricing data for a sku